Templating

 {{ now() > today_at("10:15") }}

-• as_timestamp(value, default) converts datetime object or string to UNIX timestamp.
+• as_timestamp(value, default) converts a datetime object or string to UNIX timestamp.
 If that fails, returns the default value, or if omitted raises an error.
 This function can also be used as a filter.

-• as_local() converts datetime object to local time.
+• as_local() converts a datetime object to local time.
 This function can also be used as a filter.

 • strptime(string, format, default) parses a string based on a format and returns a datetime object.
 If that fails, it returns the default value or, if omitted, raises an error.